Stepping (African-American): History

 The most popular step routines have been passed down, and many of the songs are still used and housed in each fraternity's and sorority's history archives.
 Many times a step performance ends or incorporates the use of a chant that is associated with the respective organization.
 A chant is a song that is worded or has a rhythm specific to that organization.
 Each particular organization has their own.

 Over time, more and more organizations have created moves to continue this growing passion; however, certain steps and moves originated and are considered signature to particular organizations.
 For example, "The Alpha Train" is a staple of Alpha Phi Alpha, "the Q Hop" is originally from Omega Psi Phi fraternity, "The Nut Cracker" is unique to Phi Beta Sigma fraternity, "The Dove" is unique to Zeta Phi Beta sorority, and "The Poodle Prance" is a signature move of Sigma Gamma Rho sorority.

-In 2019, stepping advanced its movements with the creation of the World of Step, which is an international community focused on embracing the inclusivity of step step as defined as using your body as an instrument to create sound.
+In 2019, stepping advanced its movements with the creation of the World of Step, which is an international community focused on embracing the inclusivity of step as defined as using your body as an instrument to create sound.
 Once established, it opened its doors in connecting Haka, Zapateo Peruano, Taino Culture, Irish Step Dance and much more.
 Now it serves as the largest competition in the world with operations in United States, Senegal and Belgium along with participation of over 1 million votes.

 With the push of step becoming inclusive in the dance world, the copyright office has an official language of step called: Remo System, created under the company Art of Stepping which teaches step through a written language.
-In addition, in 2019 the 1st ever step mobile app to help support the language of step was launched on Android app.
+In addition, in 2019 the first step mobile app to help support the language of step was launched on Android.

 Contests

-The first nationally syndicated stepping contest, S.T.O.M.P., aired in 1992 was created by Frank Mercardo Valdes, produced by the World African Network and Vic Bulluck and choreographed by Vernon Jackson and Jimmy Hamilton of the Alpha Phi Alpha fraternity, Pi Kappa Chapter.
-Again they were also known as Step by Step Stomp aired 1992–1996.
+The first nationally syndicated stepping contest, S.T.O.M.P. was aired in 1992.
+It was created by Frank Mercardo Valdes, produced by the World African Network and Vic Bulluck, and choreographed by Vernon Jackson and Jimmy Hamilton from the Pi Kappa chapter of the Alpha Phi Alpha fraternity.
+They were also known as Step by Step Stomp.
+S.T.O.M.P. aired until 1996.

-World of Step International Competition, serves as the largest competition for step that includes the following countries: USA, Spain, Peru, Senegal, Korea, Kenya, Canada, Belgium with expansion in Italy and Ireland which was created by Jessica 'REMO' Saul, Founder of Art of Stepping and member of Omega Phi Beta sorority.
+The World of Step International Competition serves as the largest competition for step.
+It features participants from the following countries: USA, Spain, Peru, Senegal, Korea, Kenya, Canada, and Belgium, with an expansion into Italy and Ireland.
+It was created by Jessica 'REMO' Saul, the founder of Art of Stepping and a member of the Omega Phi Beta sorority.